 inappropriate milk secretion

-feeling confused, uncoordinated or making unintended movements, having an unusual posture
+feeling confused, uncoordinated or making unintended movements or unusual posture

-restlessness, urge to move, pacing, swinging legs while seated, rocking from foot to foot
+restlessness, urge to move, pacing, swinging legs while seated or rocking from foot

 hearing, seeing or feeling things that are not there

 yellow skin or eyes, or pale stools (signs of liver problems)

 fast or thumping heartbeat, sweating, or unusual bruising